-The following table sets forth, as of May 19, 1999, certain information regarding the beneficial ownership of the Common Stock (i) by each person known by the Corporation to be the beneficial owner of more than five percent of the outstanding shares of the Common Stock, (ii) by each Named Officer (as defined below), each other executive officer and each director of the Corporation and (iii) by all officers and directors of the Corporation as a group.
+The following table sets forth, as of April 19, 2000, certain information regarding the beneficial ownership of the Common Stock (i) by each person known by the Company to be the beneficial owner of more than five percent of the outstanding shares of the Common Stock, (ii) by each director, (iii) by each of named officers (as defined under "Compensation and Other Information Concerning Directors and Officers"), and (iv) by all officers and directors of the Company as a group.
+The address of all individuals is c/o Discovery Laboratories, 350 South Main Street, Suite 307, Doylestown, Pennsylvania 18901, unless otherwise noted.